hamiltonmasond/startup/README.md

 I learned quite a bit about button structure as well as table structure.
 Creating the actual SIMON play feature really pushed what I thought was possible for HTML.
 I am much more familiar with the different tags for tables and how to structure them in a way that is aesthetically pleasing.

+Simon - CSS

+I now have a much better understanding of how to integrate regular CSS and Bootstrap at the same time.
+I have always had trouble using them both, prefering to use one or the other.
+Seeing them integrated has help me expand my view of what is possible with simple CSS.